 Endogenous cannabinoids are cannabinoids produced inside the body.
 Cannabinoid receptors fall into one of two categories: CB1 and CB2.
 Anandamide and 2-arachidonoylglycerol (2-AG), the body’s two most well-known endogenous cannabinoids, seek out both CB1 and CB2 receptors.
 They also activate several other receptor proteins, such as those that are sensitive to heat (TRPV receptors).

-2-Arachidonyl glyceryl ether (2-AGE), or Noladin ether — a lesser-known endogenous cannabinoid — also binds to both CB1 and CB2 receptors, and has shown to alleviate intraocular pressure in rabbits.
+2-Arachidonyl glyceryl ether (2-AGE), or Noladin ether — a lesser-known endogenous cannabinoid — also binds to both CB1 and CB2 receptors, and has been shown to alleviate intraocular pressure in rabbits.
 N-arachidonoyl dopamine (NADA) is an agonist for the CB1 Receptors and TRPV1 protein, meaning it interacts with these receptors to initiate a physical response.
 It has also exhibited both antioxidant and neuroprotective effects.
 O-arachidonoyl-ethanolamine (OAE) or Virodhamine binds to CB2 receptors, and has successfully lowered body temperature in mice.

 Exogenous Cannabinoids a.k.a.
 Phytocannabinoids

 As an activator of the CB1 receptor, THC is the main intoxicating component of cannabis.
 THC intoxication has been shown to increase blood flow to the prefrontal cortex, the region of the brain responsible for decision-making, attention, motor skills, and other executive functions.
 The exact nature of THC’s effects on these functions will vary from person to person.
-When THC binds to CB1 receptors, it also triggers feelings of euphoria from the brain’s reward system.
+When THC cannabinoids bind to CB1 receptors, it also triggers feelings of euphoria from the brain’s reward system.

 Other major cannabinoids include cannabinol (CBN), tetrahydrocannabinolic acid (THCA), and cannabidiolic acid (CBDA).
 CBN is a degraded form of THC, often found in old or aging cannabis plant matter.
 THCA is a non-psychoactive cannabinoid that turns into THC when decarboxylated, or exposed to heat.
 Similarly, CBD is a product of decarboxylated CBDA.
 More than 100 other cannabinoids have been successfully isolated from the cannabis plant, though little research has been done on their effects.